awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 The infrastructure cost estimate for each template displayed to customers is based on an estimate that you provide by using the [AWS Pricing Calculator](https://calculator.aws/#/)\.
 The estimation should include the list of services to be deployed as part of the template, along with the default values for a typical deployment\.

-After you have calculated the template's estimated monthly cost, provide AWS Marketplace with the **Save and Share** link for the US East \(N\.
+After you calculate the template's estimated monthly cost, provide AWS Marketplace with the **Save and Share** link for the US East \(N\.
 Virginia\) Region\.
 This is part of the submission process\.

 ## Topology diagram<a name="topology-diagram"></a>